Nicky Morgan

 Born in Kingston upon Thames, Morgan was raised in Surbiton.
 After graduating from St Hugh's College, Oxford, she worked as a solicitor and corporate lawyer.
 She was elected to the marginal seat of Loughborough at the 2010 general election.
 She served as Economic Secretary to the Treasury from October 2013 to April 2014 and as Financial Secretary to the Treasury from April to July 2014.
 Morgan first served in the Cabinet as Education Secretary and Minister for Women and Equalities from 2014 until new Prime Minister Theresa May removed her from these positions in 2016.
 In July 2017, she was elected chair of the Treasury Select Committee following the 2017 general election.

-Morgan accepted the appointment by Boris Johnson of Culture Secretary in July 2019, even though she had stated in 2018 she would not serve in a Johnson government.
+Morgan accepted the appointment by Boris Johnson of Culture Secretary in July 2019.
 In October 2019, Morgan announced she would stand down as an MP at the 2019 general election but retained her cabinet post as part of the second Johnson ministry after being elevated to the House of Lords as a life peer.
 She stood down from her ministerial position in Johnson's 2020 cabinet reshuffle.

 Early life and career

-Morgan was born in Kingston upon Thames, south-west London on 10 October 1972.
+Morgan was born in Kingston upon Thames in south-west London on 10 October 1972.
 She grew up in Surbiton and was privately educated at Surbiton High School.
 Morgan joined the Conservative Party as a teenager in 1989.
 She read jurisprudence at St Hugh's College, Oxford.
-She twice stood unsuccessfully for president of the Oxford University Conservative Association, on the second occasion being defeated by Daniel Hannan, later a prominent Conservative Member of the European Parliament.
-She was also involved in the Oxford Union society.
-She was elected treasurer, but failed in her bid for its presidency.
+She twice stood unsuccessfully for president of the Oxford University Conservative Association, on the second occasion being defeated by Daniel Hannan, later a Conservative Member of the European Parliament.
+She was also elected as Treasurer of the Oxford Union Society.

-Morgan qualified as a solicitor in 1994 and worked as a corporate lawyer at Travers Smith specialising in mergers and acquisitions before taking on an in-house counsel role advising on corporate law matters.
+Morgan qualified as a solicitor in 1994 and worked as a corporate lawyer at Travers Smith specialising in mergers and acquisitions, before taking on an in-house counsel role advising on corporate law matters.
 She was the chair of Wessex Young Conservatives from 1995 to 1997 and vice-chair of Battersea Conservatives from 1997 to 1999.

-Morgan unsuccessfully contested the Islington South and Finsbury constituency in the 2001 general election.
+Morgan unsuccessfully contested the Islington South and Finsbury constituency in the 2001 general election, standing against Labour Cabinet Minister Chris Smith.
 She was selected as the Conservative Party candidate for the Loughborough parliamentary seat in 2004 but was defeated by the Labour incumbent in the 2005 general election, although she achieved a 5% Labour to Conservative swing compared to a national average of 3.1%.
 This made Loughborough the most marginal seat in the East Midlands.
 Morgan was reselected for the Loughborough seat in 2006.